A former teacher finds purpose again helping others in pain.

 Trained as a support group leader, Robert now counsels people with chronic pain, and he has spoken to patients about their upcoming surgeries.
 He has sat on panels with other pain patients to discuss ideas on patient education and bringing the community together, and is an active advocate for the chronic pain community.
 “My pain can help somebody else, so I try to use my experiences to help others,” he says.

-In addition to the chronic pain community, Robert has been an active volunteer with the USO, the hospital, and the American Cancer Society.
-He has also read to kids on a weekly basis, mentored teens through a Big Brother program, and is a regular volunteer at his church.
+In addition to the chronic pain community, Robert has been an active volunteer with the USO, the local hospital, and the American Cancer Society.
+He also reads to kids on a weekly basis, mentored teens through a Big Brother program, and is a regular volunteer at his church.

 Robert’s best advice to his fellow pain patients is delivered with the type of strength and understanding that only comes from experience: “Don’t ever give up.
 No matter how hard it is and how bad it gets, you can’t give up.”